9th Infantry Division (United States): 9th Infantry Division (Motorized)

 On the same date the 1st Battalion, 33rd Armor, which until then had been attached to the division, was assigned to the division.
 With the inactivation of the 2nd brigade the remaining units were reassigned among the remaining brigades: 1st brigade now consisted of 2nd Combined Arms Battalion Heavy, 2nd Infantry, 1st Battalion, 33rd Armor, and 4th Combined Arms Battalion Light, 23rd Infantry.
 3rd brigade consisted of 2nd Light Attack Battalion, 1st Infantry, 3rd Combined Arms Battalion Light, 47th Infantry, and 2nd Combined Arms Battalion Heavy, 60th Infantry.
 The 2nd Combined Arms Battalion Heavy, 23rd Infantry was assigned to the 9th Cavalry Brigade.

-Organization 1988
+Organization in 1988

 McGrath writes that the 9th Infantry Division was organized as follows in 1988: